ksgy/miisu_blog/_posts/2017-07-29-a-more-controlled-way.md

 title: A more controlled way
 author: [misu]
 image: /public/images/a-more-controlled-way.jpg
-excerpt: After a long thinking and evaluation period, I came to a conclusion which part of photography interest me.
+excerpt: After a long thinking and evaluation period, I came to a conclusion which part of photography interests me.
 So far, I tried...
 ---

 So I was playing with our Nikon D3300 for a while now.
 Done lot of types of photography.
 Not saying I'm mastered in each of them, just tried to play around.

-After a long thinking and evaluation period, I came to a conclusion which part of photography interest me.
+After a long thinking and evaluation period, I came to a conclusion which part of photography interests me.
 So far, I tried to recreate "famous" pictures and also get inspiration and make my own on these topics.

 ## Street photography
 Tried that many times, as it's popular and so diverse.
 However, I just simply can't do much.
 I can't really find any inspiration.
 At least, not in "classic" street photography.